Media Coverage

 Walking to Fix Our Democracy―www.fixourdemocracy.us―is a national effort to engage, activate, and support people to fix our democracy, and walk and advocate in their own communities to do so.

-Retired Vermont lawyer and businessman Rick Hubbard started his Walking to Fix Our Democracy quest from Pasadena, CA in October of 2022.
-Hubbard traveled through California, Nevada and Arizona before leaving the road in December 2022 when his life-partner Sally had a relapse of her cancer and later passed away in April 2023.
-After putting her affairs in order, Rick returned to the Walk in August 2023, starting in New Mexico with the intention of arriving in Washington, DC after the January 2025 inauguration and a new Congress is seated.
+Retired Vermont lawyer and former economic consultant Rick Hubbard started his Walking to Fix Our Democracy quest from Pasadena, CA in October of 2022Hubbard traveled through California, Nevada and Arizona before leaving the road in December 2022 when his life-partner Sally had a relapse of her breast cancer and later passed away in April 2023.
+After doing his best to first take care of her, then help put her affairs in order, and finally organizing a large Celebrating Of Her Life, Rick returned to the Walk in September 2023, starting in New Mexico with the intention of arriving in Washington, DC before the January 2025 inauguration.

 Walking to Fix Our Democracy has several purposes:

-- Raise awareness about the need, and ways, to avoid autocratic rule of government.
+• Raise awareness about the need, and ways, to avoid autocratic rule of government.

-- Spotlight state and local democracy activist efforts along the route.
+• Spotlight state and local democracy activist efforts along the route.

-- To encourage short walks for the same purpose on specific, coordinated dates in communities across America.
+• To encourage short walks for the same purpose on specific, coordinated dates in communities across America.

-- To encourage candidates for Congress and other levels of government to make fixing our democracy their lead issue, starting with the passage of the Freedom to Vote Act and John Lewis Voting Rights Advancement Act.
+• To encourage candidates for Congress and other levels of government to make fixing our democracy their lead issue, starting with the passage of the Freedom to Vote Act and John Lewis Voting Rights Advancement Act.

 As Hubbard walks, he encourages citizens of all ages to walk with him, organize local walks, invite him to speak to groups, high schools and colleges, and share his effort via social media.
 “My logistics are mostly a volunteer effort,” said Hubbard.
 “I depend on volunteers as I travel to help drive the RV, organize events and help get the word out.
 This walk, like democracy, isn’t a spectator sport!
 It won’t be successful unless we all do our part to make it work,” he said.